Have you always thought about learning to play the guitar and now you’ve decided that you’re going to teach yourself guitar?

 Dan over at the Tropical MBA has also taken an 80/20 approach to getting started with a guitar.

-Do you play guitar?
+Do you want to teach yourself guitar?
 Do you have some favorite resources or tips and tricks for learning to play?
 I’d love to hear more!

 Latest posts by Ryan (see all)

 - Mountain Climbing in Peru – Yanapaccha in the Cordillera Blanca - November 17, 2017

 - A Night in a Hotel Made of Salt – Luna Salada Salt Hotel Bolivia - November 15, 2017